acailic/acailic.github.io/_notes/oca-chapter-5.md

  -if you have a container that is meant to contain A, then you can add anything that is-a A. Cant put parent on place of child.

  - A class is uninstantiable if the class is declared abstract.
 If a method has been declared as abstract, it cannot provide an implementation (i.e. it cannot have a method body ) and the class containing that method must be declared abstract).
 If a method is not declared abstract, it must provide a method body (the class can be abstract but not necessarily so).
 If any method in a class is declared abstract, then the whole class must be declared abstract.
 An class can still be made abstract even if it has no abstract method.

+ - If a subclass does not have any declared constructors, the implicit default constructor of the subclass will have a call to super( ).
+You can either call super(<appropriate list of arguments>) or this(<appropriate list of arguments>) but not both from a constructor.

+ - calling super(); will not always work because if the super class has defined a constructor with arguments and has not defined a no args constructor then no args constructor will not be provided by the compiler.
+It is provided only to the class that does not define ANY constructor explicitly.